If you’re interested in building your own custom tiled shower niche, look no further!

 - Install Wedi Board pieces on the face of the shower wall, left and right of the niche.

-- Spread 1/4″ of thinset mortar over the subfloor at the base of the shower niche.
+Before spreading the thinset, I applied a bonding agent (diluted Weldbond) to the plywood to seal it.
+Then I spread 1/4″ of thinset over the subfloor at the base of the shower niche.
 Ensure that it’s sloped outward to promote proper draining.
 1/16 inch slope from back to front is all you need.

 Task 2:

-- Install Wedi Subliner Dry over shower pan seams and base of the shower niche.
+Install the cut section of Wedi Subliner Dry over shower pan seams and base of the shower niche.

 Task 3: